Holo or Reverse Holo? How to tell the difference.

-A holo card is a rare card that has a holographic image at the top of the card instead of regular art.
+A holo card, also known as holofoil or holo rare, is a regular trading card that has a holographic image at the top of the card instead of regular two dimensional art.
 Its rarity is indicated by a ★ next to its card number.

 Holo cards have appeared in every set from the original base set released in 1999.
 Before 2011, when Half art and full art cards were introduced, holo cards were the rarest and most sought after cards.

 The original holo cards had an image printed onto a thin layer of foil which gave it a shiny effect.
 Because of this these cards are sometimes referred to as holofoil, or holographic foil cards.

 Each series has a particular holo pattern.
 The Volcanion card features the Scarlet and Violet Series Mirror Holo.
 Previous expansion series have featured different designs: Cosmos Holo, Confetti Holo, Cracked Ice and Vertical Lines.

 A reverse holo card is a card that has a regular two-dimensional image at the top but the rest of the card is holographic.
 It is the reverse of a regular holo card hence its name.

 Pokémon Reverse Holo cards first appeared in 2002 with the release of the Legendary Collection expansion set.
 They are not part of the main set of cards but form an alternative, parallel set of the non-holo cards in that particular set.
 There are no Reverse Holo versions of Holo Rare, Half Art or Full art cards.

 Reverse Holo cards follow the rarity of their non-holo counterparts and can be rare, uncommon or common as indicated by the symbol next to the card number ★ indicates Rare, ◆ indicates Uncommon and ● indicates Common.